New Quantum Algorithms for Computing Quantum Entropies and Distances: Quantum Distances

 If there is a quantum algorithm for computing fidelity with time complexity $\poly\left(\log r, 1 / \varepsilon\right)$, then we can distinguish the two cases with time complexity $\poly(n)$ by letting $r = 2^n$ be the dimension of the two quantum states and $\varepsilon = \left( (1-\alpha) - \sqrt{1 - \beta^2} \right)/2 > 0$.
 This is because $T(\rho, \sigma) \leq \alpha$ implies $F(\rho, \sigma) \geq 1 - \alpha$, and $T(\rho, \sigma) \geq \beta$ implies $F(\rho, \sigma) \leq \sqrt{1 - \beta^2}$.
 Then $(\alpha, \beta)$-QSD is reduced to distinguish which is the case with promise that either $F(\rho, \sigma) \leq \sqrt{1 - \beta^2}$ and $F(\rho, \sigma) \geq 1 - \alpha$. \end{proof}

 Our quantum algorithms for estimating the fidelity and trace distance achieve a significant speedup under the low-rank assumption.
-One might wonder whether our algorithms can be ``dequantized'' through quantum-inspired low-rank techniques such as \cite{Tan19,GLT18,CGL+20}.
-To this end, we point out the hardness of estimating fidelity and trace distance as follows.
+One might wonder whether our algorithms can be ``dequantized'' through quantum-inspired low-rank techniques such as \cite{Tan19,CGL+20}.
+We suspect that it might be unachievable because the following theorem shows that computing fidelity and trace distance are $\mathsf{DQC1}$-hard.

 \begin{theorem} Computing the fidelity and trace distance are $\mathsf{DQC1}$-hard, even for pure quantum states. \end{theorem}

 \begin{proof} It was already proved in \cite{CPCC20} that estimating the fidelity is $\mathsf{DQC1}$-hard, even for pure quantum states.
 Here, we reduce the problem of estimating the fidelity to that of estimating the trace distance, and therefore show the $\mathsf{DQC1}$-hardness of estimating the trace distance.